Open App Markets Act

 The Open App Markets Act (OAMA) is a proposed antitrust bill in the United States Congress.
 The Senate version of the legislation, S.2710, was introduced on August 11, 2021, by Richard Blumenthal (D-CT), Amy Klobuchar (D-MN) and Marsha Blackburn (R-TN).
 On August 13, 2021, a companion bill in the House of Representatives was introduced by Hank Johnson (D-GA) and Ken Buck (R-CO).

 The legislation aims to prevent Apple and Google, operators of the App Store and Google Play, respectively, from engaging in what supporters of the legislation deem anti-competitive practices in app markets.
 The Open App Markets Act is intended to protect the ability to sideload apps and prevent operators of app marketplaces from "self-preferencing" their own products.
 On February 3, 2022, the Senate Judiciary Committee advanced the legislation in a 20–2 bipartisan vote.

+The bill never came up for a vote after passing through the Senate Judiciary Committee.
+A modified version of the bill was reintroduced in June 2025.

 Background

 Both Apple and Google have received national and international scrutiny regarding their operation of their in-house app marketplaces.
 In Epic Games v.
 Apple (2020), developer Epic Games sued Apple for restricting applications on its App Store from featuring other in-app purchasing methods.
 Epic Games founder Tim Sweeney had criticized Apple for taking a 30% revenue cut from purchases made in the App Store.

 In July 2021, a group of 36 states and the District of Columbia filed a lawsuit against Google, alleging that the company abuses its market power through Google Play.
 In August 2021, the National Assembly of South Korea voted to amend the country's telecommunications law to ban Apple and Google from requiring developers to use their in-house payment systems.